 The course begins with the opening of Summer Session I and ends with the conclusion of Summer Session II.
-There is a one-week intensive seminar during the first-week of the summer sessions concluding with online testing the same week.
+There is a one-week intensive seminar on campus during the first-week of the course concluding with online testing the same week.